 Aria was privately owned by a family in South Carolina who kept her in their backyard.
 When she was about 10 years old she became very ill and although she was eating, she began to lose weight very rapidly.
-The neighbors who lived next to Aria and her family became very concerned and notified the police.
-When the police arrived and talked with the family, they realized Aria was in desperate need of help.
-The family informed the police that there was not a vet in the state of South Carolina willing to look at her.
-The police then notified Carolina Tiger Rescue and we went down and picked her up.
-Though at first the family was unwilling to sign her over to us, we brought Aria back to North Carolina for a full veterinary checkup and discovered that she has a pancreatic deficiency.
-Without intervention, Aria would not have survived; she had gotten down to under 200 pounds, about half of what she should have weighed.
-After a couple of months, Aria’s family came to visit her and, seeing how happy and healthy she had become and the large enclosure she had to live in, they signed her over to Carolina Tiger Rescue for good.
-Aria now receives beef pancreas with her meal and this allows her own pancreas to absorb the much-needed nutrients from her food.
+The neighbors who lived next to Aria and her family became very concerned and notified the animal control.
+When animal control arrived and talked with the family, they realized Aria was in desperate need of help.
+The family informed the animal control that there was not a vet in the state of South Carolina willing to look at her.
+Animal control then notified Carolina Tiger Rescue and we went down and picked her up.
+We brought Aria back to North Carolina for a full veterinary checkup and discovered that she has an Exocrine Pancreatic Insufficiency(EPI) and Irritable Bowel Disease (IBD).
+Without intervention, Aria would not have survived.
+She had gotten down to under 200 pounds, which was about half of what she should have weighed.
+Aria was fed raw beef pancreas and with her meals.
+The addition of pancreas allowed her to fully digest her meal and absorb the proper nutrients from her food.
+She was also given medication to treat her IBD.
+At first the family was unwilling to sign her over to us, but after a couple of months, Aria’s family came to visit her.
+Seeing how happy and healthy she had become, and the large enclosure she had to live in, they decided to signed her over to Carolina Tiger Rescue for good.

 November 15th, 2016